 “There are online groups for every situation/interest/medical condition,” she said.
 “Go online and find your people and, in turn, find a network of support and a deluge of resources specific to circumstances that you’re very unlikely to be alone in.”

 Stay safe out there, friends, and be kind to yourself, your loved ones and neighbours.

 If you or anyone you know is struggling and needs support, call Kids Helpline on 1800 55 1800 or Lifeline on 13 11 14, both of which provide trained counsellors you can talk with 24/7.
 You can also speak with someone confidentially at Headspace by calling 1800 650 890 or chat online here.

-The current health crisis is evolving rapidly.
+The health crisis is ever-evolving.
 If you suspect you or a family member has coronavirus you should call (not visit) your GP or ring the national Coronavirus Health Information Hotline on 1800 020 080.